 Organic keywords change as trends change just as language itself undergoes evolution.
 So, SEO and websites can never remain static.

 Getting the pages on your website visible in search is serious business.
 It’s hard work but is extremely rewarding once you see results.

-Be diligent in your efforts and don’t be afraid to reach out for extra help when you need it.
+Whether you're doing it your self or outsourcing to an agency, be diligent in your efforts and don’t be afraid to reach out for extra help when you need it.
 Rome wasn’t built in a day; neither is your website’s success.
 Good luck - I know you can do it!